 I am a specialist of contemporary music and free improvisation and have performed as a soloist and chamber musician across Canada and abroad.
 I hold a PhD in Musicology from York University, a Master’s Degree in Bass Clarinet Performance from the University of Calgary and an Honours Bachelor of Arts degree in Music from the University of Waterloo.
 My performance instructors have included Stan Climie, Tilly Kooyman and world-renowned bass clarinetist and improviser Lori Freedman.
 I have participated in workshops and masterclasses with world-renowned musicians such as bass clarinetist Harry Sparnaay, legendary improviser and percussionist Eddie Prévost and have studied electroacoustic composition with Richard Windeyer and jazz improvisation with Sundar Viswanathan.

 I am currently the artistic director of NUMUS concerts, the Director of Improvisation Concerts Ensemble, teacher of improvisation studio at Wilfrid Laurier University and the bass clarinet instructor at the University of Waterloo.

 Currently, I perform as a soloist and in a number of ensembles that specialize in new music and free improvisation such as Stealth, my duo with percussionist Richard Burrows, which released its debut CD, "...listen" in 2015.
 I also completed my first cross-Canada tour in 2015, performing as an improvising soloist and in collaboration with local musicians, and I am currently completing my PhD at York University under the supervision of Dorothy de Val and Casey Sokol.
 My dissertation, "The Improvising Musician's Mask: Using Musical Instruments to Build Self-Confidence and Social Skills in Collective Free Improvisation", was nominated for a university-wide dissertation prize.

 I believe very strongly in the value of creative work as part of a music education.
-This type of work extends not just to our work as musicians, but also into all aspects of our lives, which is one of many reasons why I love working with my students in the Improvisation Concerts Ensemble.
+This type of work extends not just to our work as musicians, but also into all aspects of our lives, which is one of many reasons why I love working with students and helping them find their creative voice via musical improvisation.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×